 Aljoša Jurinić (Alyosha Jurinic, b.
 1989 in Zagreb) is a Croatian pianist.

-He is best known for winning the 16th International Robert Schumann Competition in 2012.
-Most recently, he was a prize winner of the Queen Elisabeth Piano Competition in 2016 and the finalist of the 17th International Fryderyk Chopin Piano Competition 2015.
-Aljoša Jurinić is the winner of numerous competitions, three of them being international piano competitions in Italy: the 3rd Encore!
-Shura Cherkassky International Piano Competition in Milan (2012), the Luciano Luciani International Piano Competition in Consenza (2014) and the Massarosa International Piano Competition (2014).
+He is best known for winning the International Robert Schumann Competition in Zwickau in 2012.
+He was a prize winner of the Queen Elisabeth Piano Competition in 2016 and a finalist of both the International Fryderyk Chopin Piano Competition 2015 in Warsaw, and the Leeds International Piano Competition in 2018.
+Aljoša Jurinić is the winner of numerous competitions, three of them being in Italy: Encore!
+Shura Cherkassky in Milan (2012), Luciano Luciani in Consenza (2014) and Massarosa (2014) international piano competitions.

 Aljoša Jurinić has won all the major awards for young musicians in Croatia, most notably the Best Young Musician Award from the Zagreb Philharmonic Orchestra (2012), the Ivo Vuljević Jeunesse Musicales Award (2010), the Ferdo Livadić Award (2013), the Darko Lukić Award (2015) and the Vladimir Nazor Award given anually by the Croatian Ministry of Culture for highest achievements in various artistic fields since 1959.